 This is a coding simulator-based assessment where candidates are asked to write codes from scratch and then the code is evaluated on various parameters.
 These tests not only check common coding techniques but also analytical, interpersonal and holistic thinking skills.

 Besides that, these assessment tests give recruiters an insight into the candidate’s skills and their program-solving abilities

 2. Coding Interview

-This is a type of interview that focuses on a candidate’s technical expertise, problem-solving skills, coding expertise, and algorithm knowledge.
-A candidate needs to write the code in a meeting or maybe given a situation where the candidate would be asked to explain the logic about how you would proceed to solve the problem.
+This is a type of interview that focuses on a candidate’s technical skills, problem-solving skills, coding ability, and algorithm knowledge.
+A candidate needs to write the code in an interview or maybe given a situation where the candidate would be asked to explain the logic about how you would proceed to solve the problem.